Panorpa floridana

 Panorpa floridana, the Florida scorpionfly, is a species of common scorpionfly in the family Panorpidae.
-It has only been found in two Florida counties, Clay and Alchua.
+It has only been found in two Florida counties, Clay and Alachua.
 Described as "cryptic" it is quite handsome in a buggy way.

 It is a rare Florida endemic.
 It was not recorded from a sighting for 28 years until it was rediscovered in 2010 from a photo taken at Gold Head Branch State Park in Clay County, Florida.